pointwisegmbh/locarta-public-docs/android/docs/index.md

 By default the host app __should not__ be setting any additional permissions in its manifest.

+In case Target SDK Version >= 23 we rely on the fact that `Access Fine Location` / `Access Coarse Location` permisions are handeled by the host app (e.g. pop-out permission dialog is shown to the user).

 The set of minimal permissions embedded in the Locarta SDK is:

 | Permission Name | Plain English Name in App | Plain German Name in App